 1. Run your own system

 Run your own tag management system by setting up a system of redirects within your own website.
 Technically, this isn’t difficult to do for a techie but developing a full system where anyone authorised can change the links is not going to be much fun.
 In the case of authentication NFC tags this may also be extremely complicated.

 2. Use a good company

 Make sure you use a good tag management company.
+Clearly, we recommend our own Ixkio tag management platform but in the instance where it’s not going to do what you need or you live in a country we can’t service then check carefully.
 Speak to them before signing up and check that they know what they are doing.
-Some guy running some software out of a bedroom might work out fine.
-But it might not and by the time you find out, your tags might be all over the place.
+Some guy running some software out of a bedroom might look fine.
+But it might not work well and by the time you find out, your tags might be all over the place.